 These symptoms may go away after cancer treatment.
 In younger females, menstrual periods may come back with time.
 For others, menopause may be permanent.

-Males may also experience symptoms similar to menopause from cancer treatments for their prostate or testicles and therapies that affect the thyroid.
+Males may also experience symptoms similar to menopause as a result of cancer treatments for the prostate or testicles or therapies that affect the thyroid.
 They may experience a loss of sexual desire, erectile dysfunction, and hot flashes.

 Infertility

 If a person plans on having children in the future, some procedures may make this a possibility.
-Methods such as preserving viable embryos or sperm may allow people to have children even if they become infertile.
+Methods such as preserving viable embryos or sperm may allow people to have children even if they experience infertility after treatment.

 Nerve damage

-A person should speak with a doctor to discuss their risk of nerve damage.
-Other risk factors for nerve damage may include diet, other conditions, and the type of chemotherapy drug.
+A person should speak with a doctor about their risk of nerve damage.
+Other risk factors for nerve damage may include diet, other health conditions, and the type of chemotherapy drug a person receives.

 Nerve damage may improve with time.
-For some people, it may be permanent.
+However, for some people, it may be permanent.

 Dental issues

-Chemotherapy may affect the enamel of the teeth or how it forms.
-The long-term side effects of this may include an increased risk of dental issues such as cavities and sensitivity.
-Other cancer therapies may also affect the gums or lower saliva production.
+Chemotherapy may affect the enamel of the teeth and how it forms.
+The long-term side effects of this may include an

-Dental problems could be more likely in people receiving treatment for cancer of the head and neck.
+Dental problems could be more likely in people who receive treatment for cancer of the head and neck.

 Regular checkups with a dentist may help identify and treat problem areas.
-Some topical creams and toothpaste may help with tooth sensitivity.
+Some topical creams and toothpastes may help with tooth sensitivity.

-There is no set timeline on side effects from chemotherapy.
+There is no set timeline for side effects from chemotherapy.
 Chemotherapy will affect each person differently.

 Side effects may appear during therapy and can last long after therapy is over.
 In some cases, long-term chemotherapy side effects may not occur until months or years after treatment.